Zappl/Zappl/README.md

 # Zappl Is OpenSource Under Mit License

-The main zappl software will be made opensource.
+The main zappl software Is now opensource and fully readable.

 Zappls admin panel, ad system, back end register system plus addons will not be opensource for competative edge.